loning/the-phys/docs/psi-constants/part-03-spectral-constants/chapter-037-rank-based-collapse-couplings-su2-su3.md

 # Chapter 037: Rank-Based Collapse Couplings for SU(2), SU(3)

+## 37.0 Binary Foundation of Non-Abelian Gauge Structure

+In the binary universe with constraint "no consecutive 1s", non-commutativity emerges naturally from the order-dependence of bit operations.
+When applying transformations to binary sequences, the order matters because the constraint must be preserved at each step.

+**Binary Non-Commutativity**: For binary operations A and B:
+$$
+A \circ B(s) \neq B \circ A(s)
+$$
+when s is a binary sequence, because intermediate states must all satisfy "no consecutive 1s".

+**Rank-Group Correspondence**: Each gauge group SU(N) requires a minimum number of bits to encode its transformations:
+- SU(2): 2 bits for spin states → F₄ = 3 independent states → rank 3
+- SU(3): 3 bits for color states → F₅ = 5 independent states → rank 5

+The Fibonacci numbers appear because they count valid binary configurations.

+**Emergence of Gauge Symmetry**: Local gauge transformations are those that preserve the "no consecutive 1s" constraint locally.
+This requirement naturally leads to non-Abelian structure when the transformation space has dimension > 1.

 ## From ψ = ψ(ψ) to Non-Abelian Gauge Structure

 Building on the electromagnetic coupling α derived from ranks 6-7, this chapter explores how the self-referential structure ψ = ψ(ψ) generates non-Abelian gauge couplings.
 We show that SU(2) and SU(3) coupling constants emerge from specific rank windows in the collapse spectrum, with their values determined by the internal symmetry of φ-trace geometry.